 Collaborate on a shared Pages document on iPad

 Whether you’re the owner of a shared document or have been invited to collaborate, after you open the document you can see the edits made by others in real time, hide or show editing activity, and more.
-The number of people editing or viewing the document (not including you) appears next to the Collaborators button, and their names appear in the participant list.
+The number of people editing or viewing the document (not including you) appears on the Collaborate button, and their names appear in the participant list.

 Accept an invitation to collaborate

-When you receive a link to a shared document, what happens when you tap the link depends on the access and permission set by the owner, the Pages and iOS or iPadOS version installed on your device, and whether you’re signed in to iCloud.
+When you receive a link to a shared document, what happens when you tap the link depends on the access and permission set by the owner, the version of Pages, iOS, or iPadOS installed on your device, and whether you’re using iCloud Drive.

 Tap the link in the email, message, or post you received.